jshastings02/MEC8099-Tello-Capture/README.md

 'final_detection_and_autonomous_capture_code' requires 'best.pt' to be downloaded along with it as this file is necessary to run the trained YOLOv11 model.
 On line 64 of the code you will need to update the path to wherever you have saved best.pt on your device.

+'Enclosing_method' provides an independent coding protocol for shortening the distance between drones, to encapsulate the captured object.
+This can be tested directly without updating any lines.